andrewtobilko/smak-parallel-computing/README.md

     - _invariants_ - to constrain an object's state
     - _post-conditions_ - to describe the effects of object's operations

+##### Thread-safe class

-- **a class is thread-safe if it behaves correctly when accessed from multiple threads**
+- a class is thread-safe if it behaves correctly when accessed from multiple threads
-- **a thread-safe class encapsulates any needed synchronisation**
+- a thread-safe class encapsulates any needed synchronisation
-- **a thread-safe class does not require its clients to provide their synchronisation**
+- a thread-safe class does not require its clients to provide their synchronisation

 ##### Stateless instances